Using segment-based features of jaw movements to recognize foraging activities in grazing cattle: Experimental setup

 \subsection{Variants proposed}

 Different combinations of the proposed algorithm were analyzed.
-Table~\ref{tab:features} shows the features used by the former reference method (\mbox{BUFAR}), the proposed method called JM segment-based Foraging Activity Recognizer (\mbox{JMFAR}), and variants analyzed.
+Table~\ref{tab:features} shows the features used by the former reference method (\mbox{BUFAR}), the proposed method called JM segment-based Foraging Activity Recognizer (\mbox{JMFAR}), and the variants analyzed.
 Two aspects were taken into account: (i)~the recognition performance and (ii)~the computational cost.
 The variants analyzed were:

-\begin{itemize} \item {JMFAR: This variant is the proposed method considering all new features.} \item {\mbox{JMFAR-sel}: This variant considers the resulting features after applying a feature selection method on the set of {JM-segment features}.} \item {\mbox{JMFAR-ns}: This variant does not consider the spectral information (f13, f23 and f24) in order to reduce the computational cost and memory requirements of the algorithm.} \end{itemize}
+\begin{itemize} \item {JMFAR: This variant is the proposed method considering all new features.} \item {\mbox{JMFAR-sel}: This variant considers the resulting features after applying a feature selection method on the set of {JM-segment features}.} \item {\mbox{JMFAR-ns}: This variant does not consider the spectral information (f13, f23 and f24) in order to reduce the computational cost and memory requirements of the algorithm (25\% of reduction).
+This is desired to reduce the power consumption and increase the battery-life in wearable devices. } \end{itemize}

 For all the proposed methods features related to JM~classification (f1, f2 and f3) were excluded.